 Take turns uncovering the people and monkeys.
-Decide if each is a person or an animal and put them in two separate piles-all the people in a pile and all the monkeys in a pile.
+Decide if each is a person or an animal and put them in two separate piles-all the people in a pile, and all the monkeys in a pile.

 The Bible is the true account of how people came to be.
 It tells us that God made us!
-But some people don't listen to the Bible and say people didn't start as people but as apelike creatures, like these monkeys.
-Isn't that crazy?
-But remember-God made apes apes and people people.
+But some people don't listen to the Bible, and they say people didn't start as people but as apelike creatures, like these monkeys.
+Remember-God made apes as apes and people as people.
 What the Bible says is true, and it tells us God created us!
 They can't make a monkey out of me!